 If the charges are felony crimes, the prosecutor must present the evidence to a grand jury or to a judge in a hearing known as a probable cause or preliminary hearing.
+(Note that there is also a different kind of "probable cause hearing.")
 The grand jury or the judge must determine if there is enough evidence to proceed to trial.
 If so, the grand jury issues an indictment (sometimes called a “true bill”), or the judge issues an “information,” each of which formally bind the defendant over for trial.
 The test for the judge or grand jury is not proof beyond a reasonable doubt, but whether there is enough evidence to conclude that the defendant most likely or probably committed the crime.

 If the charge is for a misdemeanor or petty crime, the prosecutor decides whether to prosecute the case in a lower court where lesser crimes are heard.
 If the prosecutor decides there is not enough evidence to make a case, the prosecutor can dismiss any charges filed by police or elect not to issue a criminal complaint or charging document.